 There’s an increase in road deaths this year and the vast bulk of the deaths involved a driver.
 If we exclude the known single-vehicle collisions involving bicycle and scooter users, there’s still an increase in road deaths.
 So, by the end of the year, it’s highly likely motorists will have been involved with the deaths of sadly well over 130 people on Irish roads in 2022.

-While writing this article it was confirmed that a person died in hospital after being hit by a motorcycle at Beresford Place.
+While writing this article it was confirmed that a person died in hospital after being hit by a motorcycle at Beresford Place in Dublin.

 We don’t know the details of the collision or the human behaviours involved on any side.
 But without knowing such, with a systematic approach to road safety, alarm bells ring about the design of Beresford Place.